Hellblazer1804/Georgia-Express/README.md

 5. Run the file GeorgiaExpressApplication.java and that should spin up the backend on Port 8080.

 #### Running the backend using terminal (in case intelliJ doesn't work):
+Pre-req: Make sure the postgres docker container is running.
 1. Open terminal and navigate to the backend folder.
 2. Run `mvn clean install` and if that fails then `mvn clean install -DskipTests`
 3. Run `mvn spring-boot:run`